 The Maryland Department of Labor, Licensing and Regulation (DLLR) updated its official FAQs on March 9, 2018, to guide Maryland employers in implementing the Maryland Healthy Working Families Act (the so-called “Paid Leave Law”).
 Since February 11, 2018, Maryland employers have been required to provide “sick and safe” leave benefits to their employees under this new law.
 Companies with 15 or more employees must provide paid leave to their employees.
-Companies with fewer than 15 employees need only provide un-paid leave.
+Companies with fewer than 15 employees need only provide unpaid leave.

-The new DLLR publication provides guidance on calculation of the 15-employee threshold, sick and safe leave accrual and tracking requirements, permissible uses of earned sick and safe leave, employer verification of sick and safe leave use, rehire requirements, and specific categories of employees.
+The new DLLR publication provides guidance on the calculation of the 15-employee threshold, sick and safe leave accrual and tracking requirements, permissible uses of earned sick and safe leave, employer verification of sick and safe leave used, rehire requirements, and specific categories of employees.
 Here are a few of the new items clarified in the DLLR publication:

 Does an employee need to give prior notice to the employer before using sick and safe leave?